newtfire/textAnalysis-Hub/Class-Examples/invisible_xml/iXMLstart.md

 num: [N].
 ```

 Instead of listing every digit manually, you can use the Unicode character class `N` which will match all numeric digits.
+Unlike character sets, these do not need quotation marks.

 ### Excluding a Character Set or Class